King Arthur's messianic return

 Detail of The Last Sleep of Arthur in Avalon (completed 1898), by Edward Burne-Jones.
 Shown in the center is Arthur lying on his deathbed.

 King Arthur's messianic return is a mythological motif in the legend of King Arthur, which claims that he will one day return in the role of a messiah to save his people.
 It is an example of the king asleep in mountain motif.
-King Arthur was a legendary 6th-century Welsh king.
 Few historical records of Arthur remain, and there are doubts that he ever existed, but he achieved a mythological status by the High Middle Ages that gave rise to a growing literature about his life and deeds.

 Origins

 The possibility of Arthur's return is first mentioned by William of Malmesbury in 1125: "But Arthur's grave is nowhere seen, whence antiquity of fables still claims that he will return."
 In the "Miracles of St. Mary of Laon" (De miraculis sanctae Mariae Laudunensis), written by a French cleric and chronicler named Hériman of Tournai in c.
 1145, but referring to events that occurred in 1113, mention is made of the Breton and Cornish belief that Arthur still lived.
 As Constance Bullock-Davies demonstrated, various non-Welsh sources indicate that this belief in Arthur's eventual messianic return was extremely widespread amongst the Britons from the 12th century onwards.
 How much earlier than this it existed is still debated.
 It did, in fact, remain a powerful aspect of the Arthurian legend through the medieval period and beyond.
 So John Lydgate in his Fall of Princes (1431–38) notes the belief that Arthur "shall resorte as lord and sovereyne Out of fayrye and regne in Breteyne" and Philip II of Spain apparently swore, at the time of his marriage to Mary I of England in 1554, that he would resign the kingdom if Arthur should return.

 A number of locations were suggested for where Arthur would actually return from.
 The earliest-recorded suggestion was Avalon.
 In his 12th-century Historia Regum Britanniae, Geoffrey of Monmouth asserted that Arthur "was mortally wounded" at Camlann but was then carried "to the Isle of Avallon (insulam Auallonis) to be cured of his wounds", with the implication that he would at some point be cured and return therefrom made explicit in Geoffrey's later Vita Merlini.
 Another tradition held that Arthur was awaiting his return beneath some mountain or hill.
 First referenced by Gervase of Tilbury in his Otia Imperialia (c.
 1211), this was maintained in British folklore into the 19th century and R.S.
 Loomis and others have taken it as a tale of Arthur's residence in an underground (as opposed to an overseas) Otherworld.
 Other less common concepts include the idea that Arthur was absent leading the Wild Hunt, or that he had been turned into a crow or raven.